Joechann0831/LFSR-FusNet/README.md

 - MATLAB with pre-compiled matcaffe
 ## Usage

-Our framework consists of 6 main procedures: **PRO-IB** [4], **VDSR** [1], **disparity estimation** [3], **warp**, **EnhanceCNN** and **FusNet**.
+Our framework consists of 6 main procedures: **PRO-IB**, **VDSR** [1], **disparity estimation** [3], **warp**, **EnhanceCNN** and **FusNet**.

 In this repo, we provide the trained models and the network configurations for VDSR, EnhanceCNN, and FusNet, respectively.
 The other procedures can be reproduced by using either the official projects or our re-implementation codes.

 ### PRO-IB

-PRO-IB is the advanced projection-based light field SR algorithm.
-We've released the re-implmentation codes.
-Please refer to [code for PRO](https://github.com/Joechann0831/LFSRBenchmark/tree/master/PRO) for detailed information.
+PRO-IB is an advanced version of the traditional projection-based light field SR algorithm [4].
+We've already released the codes.
+Please refer to [code for PRO-IB](https://github.com/Joechann0831/LFSRBenchmark/tree/master/PRO) for detailed information.

 ### VDSR

 VDSR is originally designed for single image SR [1].
-We adopte the pre-trained weights of VDSR for initialization, which generates the HR inputs of EnhanceCNN.
+We adopt the pre-trained weights of VDSR for initialization, which generates the HR inputs of EnhanceCNN.
 We re-train the network for Gaussian downsampling at a scale factor of 3 using the same dataset as in [1].
 Please refer to [our re-implementation of VDSR with Caffe](https://github.com/Joechann0831/LFSRBenchmark/tree/master/VDSR) for detailed information.

 ### disparity estimation